Credit reference agencies ( 13.3.4 )

 Electoral role – having your name on the official list of people entitled (qualified) to vote

 What is a credit reference agency (‘CRA’) ?

 A credit reference agency is an organisation that collects information about people’s credit rating and supplies this information to banks, finance organisations, retailers etc .
 The information is provided so that if an organisation is going to lend money to someone eg to buy a car, get a mortgage etc they can make their own decision about whether they think the person will be able to pay back the loan.

 Where do credit reference agencies get their information?

 Credit reference agencies use Court Judgements to build their files on individuals.
 In Jersey these judgements are published in the Jersey Business Brief, and are also available for inspection in the Court Registry.
 This is why it is important to make sure that judgements taken in error are set aside by the Court.
 The Court Registry is at the Magistrate's Court Union Street, St Helier.
 It is open during the lunch period.

 How long is a judgement held on a 'Blacklist'?

-A judgment is kept on record for a period of six years.
-This is the same as in the UK although a judgement is enforceable for up to ten years in Jersey.
+A judgment is kept on record for a period of ten years in Jersey and is enforceable during that time.
+A judgment is kept on record for a period of six years in the UK, Guernsey and Isle of Man.
 If a debt is paid, written proof should be obtained from the creditor and this can be noted on the file.